ScryProtocol/NodeDeploy/README.md

 SHEETAPI=KEY

+Feeds can be created and setup based on the linked spreadhsheet by simply running setup.js which will then check and if needed create the feeds in the Oracle Feeds struct

 Then cd into the dir and run
 `node scrynode.js`

 The node will automatically start submitting feeds every hour from the provided private key to the provided OOF address.